arosenbach/KataTrainReservation/README.md

 ### Coltrain Service

-The Coltrain service responds to a HTTP POST request that comes with form data telling you which train the customer wants to reserve seats on, and how many they want.
+The Coltrain domain.service responds to a HTTP POST request that comes with form data telling you which train the customer wants to reserve seats on, and how many they want.
 It should return a json document detailing the reservation that has been made.

 A reservation comprises of a json document with three fields: the train id, the booking reference, and the ids of the seats that have been reserved.